If you haven’t noticed, dating is quite different now in this technology driven, fast paced, instant gratification post-divorce world.

 The fourth challenge is appropriate dates.

 This is HUGE for me and plays into the first challenge.
-Because people have become so guarded, they have altered what is a suitable location and interaction for meeting.
-Frankly, I’ve been caught off-guard with these requests.
-I’ve been invited to noisy bars for first dates.
-I’ve been asked, more than once, to a man’s house for a second date.
-I’ve had men request to come to my house to watch Netflix and “chill”.
-I’ve had a request to meet at the mall and people watch.
-I’ve had men get offended when I didn’t ask them to come home with me after a first, second or third date.
+Because people are now so guarded, what is considered a suitable location and interaction for meeting is different than in years past.
+Frankly, I’m often caught off-guard with these requests.
+I was invited to noisy bars for first dates.
+More than once I was invited to a man’s house for a second date.
+Some of my dates asked to come to my house to watch Netflix and “chill”.
+Others requested we meet at the mall and people watch.
+Men sometimes get offended when I don’t ask them to come home with me after a first, second or third date.
 I don’t know this person and certainly do not feel comfortable in any of these situations.

 How have we gotten so off-track with what is acceptable at our age?

 I want to get to know someone over time in different circumstances and settings.
-Meeting for a coffee, a glass of wine or a casual meal helps to start slow and build upon the conversation in a nice, quiet’ish location with ambience.
-Being able to chat, experience each other’s energy and personality as well as their demeanor and attitude can only be accomplished in an appropriate location and situation.
-I do believe a lot of factors contribute to this challenge which will continue in Challenges of Relearning How to Date – Part 2.
+A visit over coffee, glass of wine or a casual meal in a nice quiet location with some ambiance helps to engage in conversation.
+I like to start slow.
+It is important to take time to chat, experience each other’s energy, personality, demeanor and attitude in an appropriate location.
+I do believe a lot of factors contribute to this challenge, which I continue in Challenges of Relearning How to Date – Part 2.